justeslam/offsec2/notes/general.md

 #### Logging In to Apps

 Intercept with BurpSuite, see if you can modify headers for mass assignment, LFI, RFI, RCE.

+#### Version Identified

+Proceed to check ExploitDB and Google for any public vulnerabilities.

+#### Login Screen

+Google what the default credentials are for that app and try those.